 On August 9, 2022, CTx issued a \$5.0 million (the "Original Principal Amount") promissory note in favor of WFIA (the "Original Note").
 Peter Werth, a member of our Board is manager of WFIA.
-The Original Note was unsecured with interest accruing at 15% per annum.
-Outstanding principal and all accrued and unpaid interest were due and payable on August 8, 2025, or 120 days following written demand made by WFIA during the first five business days of a calendar quarter beginning April 1, 2023.
-CTx was permitted to prepay the Original Note, in whole or in part, without premium or penalty; provided, that no amount repaid was permitted to be reborrowed.
+The Original Note is unsecured with interest accruing at 15% per annum.
+Outstanding principal and all accrued and unpaid interest are due and payable on August 8, 2025, or 120 days following written demand made by WFIA during the first five business days of a calendar quarter beginning April 1, 2023.
+CTx may prepay the Original Note, in whole or in part, without premium or penalty; provided, that no amount repaid may be reborrowed.
+As of December 31, 2022, the entire \$5.0 million and accrued interest of \$0.3 was outstanding on the Original Note.

-On May 9, 2023, CTx executed an amended and restated promissory note (the "WFIA Note") in favor of WFIA that increased the principal amount of the Original Note from \$5.0 million.
+On May 9, 2023, CTx executed an amended and restated promissory note (the "WFIA Note") in favor of WFIA that increased the principal amount of the Original Note from \$5.0 million to \$8.0 million.